opendistro/for-elasticsearch-docs/docs/kibana/get-started.md

 6. Each visualization type has slightly different **Metrics** or **Buckets** for your data, and within these you can select required *Aggregations* and *Fields*.
 For *X-axis and Y-axis* in the bar graphs, select the fields you require from the dropdown.
 For pie charts, select *Count*.
 7. Once you’re satisfied with your visualization, choose *Save* to save it for future use.
 Every time you make changes to your visualization you can either save it as a new visualization with a new name, or overwrite the previous visualization.
 The advantage with Kibana and live streaming data is that your visualizations are updated in real-time.

-The folowing visualizations use the live-streaming weather data as well as static audit logs that were ingested into Elasticsearch:
+The following visualizations use the live-streaming weather data as well as static audit logs that were ingested into Elasticsearch:

 ### Bar Chart

-This vertical bar chart created using the live streaming weather data shows the maximum temperature in four cities for a specific time range.
+To create a simple bar chart, do the following:
+1. Under **New Visualization**, select the type of visualization as **Bar Chart**.
+2. On the *Visualize* page, select your **Data** for the bar chart.
+3. Under **Metrics**, select the *Aggregation* as Count (actual value for each data point), or Average (average value), Max, Min, Median, etc. In the *weather-forecast* example we've slected **Max** to show the maximum temerature for the four cities.
+4. For **Field** choose an appropriate field from your data set.
+In this example we've selected the `data.dataseries.temp` field which represents the *Temperature*.
+You can add more data points to your Y-axis.
+We've added two more Y-axis events - *Cloud Cover* and *Precipitation*, to make it more interesting.
+5. Add a custom label for each event.
+For example, enter *Temperature* as your custom field for the `data.dataseries.temp` field.
+6. Under **Buckets**, choose X-axis.
+Buckets are created according to aggregations (e.g., time slices) or numeric values (e.g., a count, a significant term etc.) in your data set.
+7. Then select the required *Aggregations* and *Fields* for the X-axis.
+In the *weather-forecast* example we have chosen *Terms* as the aggregation and `location.keyword` as the field.
+This is so that we can display three separate events (temperature, cloud cover, and precipiation) for four different cities - San Diego, Portland, Malad, and Oakland, as defined in the `location.keyword` field.
+You can also add a custom label such as *Location* or *Cities* for the X-axis.
+8. You can also *Spilt series* by adding a Sub aggregation such as a date range or a time range for this data.
+9. Choose the **Refresh** button on the top right, to refresh the data manually or set it on Auto Refresh.
+For auto refresh, choose the clock icon, enter a time value for **Refresh every**, and click **start** to view live changes on the graph.

 ![Bar Chart](../../images/kibana-bar-chart.png)
+This vertical bar chart created using the live streaming weather data shows the maximum temperature, Cloud Cover, and Precipitation data in four cities for a specific time range.

 ### Gantt Chart